juancarloscp52/BedrockIfy/README.md

 - Position and "paper doll" overlay.
 - Saving status overlay.
 - Bedrock-like chat.
-- Held item descriptions (enchantments and potions).
+- Held item descriptions (enchantments, books and potions).
 - Reach-around block placement.

 Bedrockify also includes "eye-candy" features like the ability use the rotating title screen background in all option screens instead of the boring vanilla dirt background.